Natural Ventilation: Types ,Advantages and Disadvantages

 Natural Ventilation; Simple Method (Reference: designingbuildings.co)

 Natural ventilation is the procedure of entering fresh air into a home from outside.
 This new air, forces the dirty, warm air in the rooms out by the opening in the roof.
+Natural ventilation is the procedure of entering fresh air into a home from outside.
+This new air, forces the dirty, warm air in the rooms out by the opening in the roof, such as a roof skylight.
 This can be operated without mechanical assistance.
 While that was a brief introduction, its practical application and usage is much more involved.
 Natural ventilation is one of the most practical techniques to decrease energy usage in buildings.
 It utilizes the natural power of wind and buoyancy to enter fresh air and spread it in buildings for the occupants.
 Natural ventilation is operated by pressure varieties between one section of a building and another, or between the outside and inside.

 Natural ventilation can provide a sufficient supply of breathing air, adequate ventilation of pollutants, enough thermal conditioning, and humidity waste through a well-connection to the dynamics of the environment.
 Designers usually select natural ventilation because it decreases carbon production and is cheaper to install and run than full mechanical ventilation.
 It also needs less preservation, modifies the occupant’s anticipations, and presents more control of their environment.
 This type of Ventilation provides free night cooling, decreasing daytime temperatures.
 Natural Ventilation and human comfort are related together.
 If you want to see their relationship briefly, click here.